 Applicants whose native language is not English and who have an undergraduate degree from an institute located in a country where the official language is not English must complete the English proficiency requirement.
 The English proficiency requirement can be fulfilled through the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-For TOEFL, our specify school code is 2619 and department code is 45.
+For TOEFL, our specific school code is 2619.
 Allow six weeks for transmittal of test results.
 An application is considered incomplete without these scores.
 GSAS requires a minimum TOEFL score of 100 on the internet-based test or a 7.5 for the IELTS for all admitted applicants.
 TOEFL and IELTS scores are valid for two years after the test date.

 Applicants who have studied for at least two years at an institution in the US or another country where the official language is English and earned an undergraduate (or bachelor’s) degree at that institute are not required to complete the English proficiency requirement.
 Students who have earned a master’s degree but not an undergraduate or bachelor’s degree in the US or another country whose official language is English are required to complete the English proficiency requirement; however, if you took the TOEFL or IELTS exam when applying to a graduate program at another institute and scored above the GSAS minimum requirement of 100 (TOEFL) or 7.5 (IELTS), you can fulfill the English proficiency requirement by uploading a scanned copy of the score report with your online application.